vstrien/analytics-in-azure/week-2/03-synapse-serverless-sql/Queries-using-serverless-sql-pools.md

 Before starting with Synapse Serverless SQL Pools, let's upload some sample data to your data lake.

+- First of all: make sure you either *clone* or *download* this repository.
+This makes uploading lots of files a lot easier.

+- If you don't have a Synapse Workspace, create one
-* Use the storage account you created in the past week - keep the name somewhere at hand (you will need this later on)
+- Use the storage account linked to Synapse Workspace - keep the name somewhere at hand (you will need this later on)
+  - Whenever you encounter `YOUR_STORAGE_ACCOUNT_NAME` in scripts, be sure to replace it with the name of your storage account :-).
-* Within the storage account, create a container called `wwi-02`
+- Within the storage account, create a container called `wwi-02`
-* Using Azure Storage Explorer, upload the contents of
+- Using Azure Storage Explorer, upload the contents of the `analytics-in-azure/week-2/03-synapse-serverless-sql/files-to-upload/` folder inside this GitHub repo in your `wwi-02` container.
+  - Your `wwi-02` container should now contain two folders: `customer-info` and `sale-small`

 ## Exercise 1: Querying a Data Lake Store using serverless SQL pools in Azure Synapse Analytics